learn-academy-2019-bravo/assessments-react-CityMiles/react.md

     export default Recipes

+// Your Hint: Recipes in state is a list.
+What datatype works for representing a list?
+// Me: Oh, an object? (not primitive type but yeah) Not sure if I got something wrong here but I'll find the original challenge and re-do if critical.
+Otherwise gonna move on to another assessment. =)

 # 6. Name three html input types.
 (NOTE: text is the default type - so it doesn't count in this case)